Froggatt Bridge is a Grade II listed building in the Peak District National Park local planning authority area, England. Road bridge.

 Description

-Road bridge.
-Late C17, the major part then refashioned in mid-C19.
-An asymmetrical structure of two unequal spans, the earlier lower arch semi-circular, and separated by a pointed cutwater from the later wider pointed arch to the north east.
-Coursed and ashlar gritstone, the later work rockfaced with chamfered rustication.
-A dentilled band course to the heads of the arches, and above a parapet of rusticated masonry with deep horizontal channelling.
-The faces of the arch stones of the pointed arch are also deeply channelled.
-Chamfered massive ashlar copings to parapet, ending in low square piers with shallow pyramidal caps.
-Also a Scheduled Ancient Monument.
-See also Stoke Parish.
+Froggatt Bridge is a road bridge that dates from the late 17th century, with significant alterations made in the mid-19th century.
+It features an asymmetrical design with two unequal spans: the earlier lower arch is semi-circular and is separated by a pointed cutwater from the later, wider pointed arch to the northeast.
+The bridge is constructed from coursed and ashlar gritstone, with the later work displaying rockfaced stone and chamfered rustication.
+A dentilled band course runs along the heads of the arches, and above this is a parapet made of rusticated masonry with deep horizontal channelling.
+The stones of the pointed arch are also deeply channelled.
+The parapet is topped with massive ashlar copings that are chamfered, ending in low square piers with shallow pyramidal caps.
+Additionally, Froggatt Bridge is designated as a Scheduled Ancient Monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.